GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/multiple-query-execution/docs/modules/multiple-query-execution/en.md

 ## `@depends`

-When the GraphQL Document contains multiple operations, we must provide URL param `?operationName=` to indicate to the server which one to execute.
+When the GraphQL document contains multiple operations, we must provide URL param `?operationName=` to indicate to the server which one to execute.

 Starting from this initial operation, the server will collect all operations to execute, which are defined by adding directive `depends(on: [...])`, and execute them in the corresponding order respecting the dependencies.